taham8875/til/Database Systems Design Implementation and Managment/Chapter 7.md

 ORDER BY attribute_list(column_list) ASC | DESC
 ```

-Note you have the iptoin to sort the output in ascending or descending order.
+Note you have the option to sort the output in ascending or descending order.
 The *default* is *ascending* order.

 For example: